Mr Alan Whelpdale

 The Unit is coordinated by Miss Christina Pow, a fully trained Early Years teacher, and she is assisted by six qualified nursery nurses.
 Abby Cox, the School Nurse, is also a regular visitor to the Foundation Unit, ensuring that our very youngest girls' pastoral care is managed to the highest standard.

 We love to take the girls out on trips, and invite interesting people in.
-Our 3-5 year olds have visited local factories, farms and gardens in 2012!
+Our 3-5 year olds have visited local factories, farms and gardens!
 Trips and visits are a vital part of the girls' learning journey and education.
-In school, they have enjoyed story tellers, authors, and taken part in many Olympic and Jubilee events in 2012.
+In school, they have enjoyed story tellers, authors, and taken part in many Olympic and Jubilee events.

 Being part of a Junior Department, which in turn is part of a Senior School, means that the girls benefit from the level and range of activities offered.
 Their Book Week costume parade in front of the whole school assembly is a favourite event for everyone; they regularly enjoy senior girls reading to them, and take part in many of the whole school charity events throughout the year.
 They also are supported by a Junior Department School Council and Junior Department Prefect in the Sixth Form, who co-ordinate inter-school activities.